• Skip to primary navigation

 NOTES

-Note 1: This recipe uses a bone removed ham or boneless ham.
-The recipe can be used for a bone in ham as well.
+Note 1: This recipe uses a bone-removed ham or boneless ham.
+The recipe can be used for a bone-in ham.
 Refer to the USDA Meat Cooking Reference Guide for various sizes of ham and cooking times

-Note 2: Dark brown sugar can be used and you will have a more pronounced molasses flavor.
+Note 2: Dark brown sugar can be used, you will have a more pronounced molasses flavor.

 Note 3: Please be sure to use pure maple syrup and not pancake syrup.
 They are two different syrups.